 When you’re working from home, it’s easy to find yourself still in your pyjamas at 5pm, having barely moved from your computer – let alone got any fresh air or exercise.
 But to stay healthy and productive it’s important to take regular screen breaks, move around and see daylight.
 Gardening is the perfect way to keep fit at home.
 Getting out into the garden, getting some fresh air and daylight, will boost your mood.
 And having practical tasks to focus on will help take your mind off Covid-19.

-We’ve compiled a list of easy things to do while you’re stuck at home, to help you make the most of those breaks from work.
+We’ve compiled a list of easy things to do while you’re at home, to help you make the most of those breaks from work.
 All the jobs below can be done now, without leaving the safety of your home and garden, and for some you don’t even need a garden.
 You can buy everything you need online.
 We’ve ordered them by the amount of time they take, so whether you’ve got time for a five-minute activity or are taking a 20-minute break, there’s plenty of ways to keep gardening during lockdown.

 Buy plants online

-The garden centres may be closed, but you can still garden in lockdown if you order plants online.
-You can also buy seeds, bulbs and other gardening kit online or by mail order, you can even get garden compost delivered.
+You can buy plants, seeds, bulbs and other gardening kit online or by mail order, you can even get garden compost delivered.
 Have a quick browse and see what takes your fancy.
 Everything you need for the jobs below can be ordered online for delivery to your door.
-Or why not treat yourself to some lily bulbs, now’s the time to plant them and you can look forward to glorious summer flowers.
+Why not treat yourself to some bulbs, so you can look forward to glorious flowers next year.